-^{}We thank Oliver Blanchard, Werner Roeger, and seminar participants at the Bank of International Settlements, the European Central Bank, the European Commission, Goethe University Frankfurt, Harvard University, the International Monetary Fund, and the Society for Economic Dynamics 2021 meeting for very helpful comments.
-Johannes Brumm acknowledges financial support from the ERC.
-Xiangyu Feng acknowledges financial support from the Fundamental Research Funds for the Central Universities (2072021144).
+^{}We thank Oliver Blanchard, Hans Fehr, Werner Roeger, and seminar participants at the Bank of International Settlements, the European Central Bank, the European Commission, Goethe University Frankfurt, Harvard University, Julius-Maximilian University Wuerzburg, the International Monetary Fund, and the Society for Economic Dynamics 2021 meeting for very helpful comments.
+Johannes Brumm acknowledges financial support from the ERC (101042908).
+Xiangyu Feng acknowledges financial support from the Fundamental Research Funds for the Central Universities (2072021144) and from the MOE Project of Key Research Institute of Humanities and Social Sciences at Universities (22JJD790048).